-There are programs out there that can have your kids volunteering in parts of Latina America or surfing the waves in Asia and learning new languages in Europe.
-To get a taste of these fantastic experiences, these are some of the best summer camps in the world you can send your child to during the school break.
+There are sleepaway camps for international kids out there that can have them volunteering in parts of Latin America, surfing the waves in Asia, and learning new languages in Europe.
+To get a taste of these fantastic experiences, these are some of the top international summer camps you can send your kids to during the summer break.

 1. XUK Camps